Apply for a Class 2 medical certificate

 To book your examination, you need to make an appointment directly with an AME.
 Use our AME search to find one near you.

-An AME is a specially qualified doctor certificated to issue EU medical certificates to pilots.
+An AME is a specially qualified doctor certificated to issue UK medical certificates to pilots.

-Only one EU medical certificate can be held at a time and you can only apply for a licence from the aviation authority in the state that holds your medical records.
+Only one UK medical certificate can be held at a time and you can only apply for a licence from the aviation authority in the state that holds your medical records.

 If you are aware of any personal or family medical history you should mention it when you book your AME appointment.
 Your AME will then be able to tell you whether you will need to bring along any additional information or reports to the appointment.